 Can You Enter the Tokyo Underground Using Your Phone?

 In theory, the Tokyo Metro app is an easy way to ride Tokyo’s underground rails, and not entirely different from technological advances that have made using subway systems around the world easy.
 However, this is Japan, so tedium and complication are features, not bugs.
-First and foremost, you will need to set the “region” of your phone to “Japanese” if you want to be able to tap into the Metro using NFC technology and your app.
+If you want to use ApplePay itself to access the Tokyo Metro, you will need to set the “region” of your phone to “Japanese” if you want to be able to tap into the Metro using NFC technology and your app.

 Getting Around Tokyo with a Japan Rail Pass